Gas Lawn Mower Maintenance: 9 Essential Tips

 Replace the Spark Plug

-The spark plug is a small but mighty component responsible for igniting the air-fuel mixture in the engine, which is crucial for starting and smooth operation.
+The spark plug is a small but mighty component responsible for igniting the air-fuel mixture in the engine, crucial for starting and smooth operation.
 A worn, dirty, or fouled spark plug can lead to hard starting, misfires, reduced fuel efficiency, and poor engine performance.
 Replacing the spark plug is a relatively simple maintenance task that can significantly improve your mower’s reliability.
 Disconnect the spark plug wire, then use a spark plug wrench to unscrew and remove the old plug.
 Check the gap on the new spark plug with a spark plug gauge and adjust it to the manufacturer’s specified dimensions.
 Screw the new spark plug in finger-tight, then tighten it an additional 1/4 to 1/3 turn with the spark plug socket.
 Finally, reconnect the spark plug wire firmly.
 Most manufacturers recommend replacing the spark plug annually or after every 25 hours of use.

 Final Inspection